gaehlerm/SoftwareEngineering/README.md

 shopping.go_shopping()
 ```

-This is the natural order of things.
-However, this is not enforced by the code.
-One could also write the following code:
+This sequence of function calls is given by the natural order of the shopping process.
+First you need money and a shopping lst, before you go shopping.
+However, this order is not enforced by the code.
+One could also swap two of the function calls as follows:

 ```py
 shopping = Shopping()